State's cases rise 10,577; deaths ebb to 71 as total toll including nonresidents passes 20,000

 The only other time deaths were in triple digits this week was 105 on Monday, the most ever for that day of the week.
 Sunday's increase of 93 was the highest for that day of the week.

-Until Florida's increase of 120 deaths last Friday, they had remained under 100 since 105 on Oct.
+Until Florida's increase of 120 deaths one Friday ago, they had remained under 100 since 105 on Oct.
 21. The record was 276 deaths on Aug.
 11. One day after Thanksgiving, 109 deaths were reported for two days of data.

 On Oct.
 11, fatalities rose by 178 for two days of information